 The key to getting children past the stage of shock or dislike of music is to keep singing the same songs over and over again.
 The more the children hear the song, the more familiar it becomes to them and to you.

 It has been said that when introducing a new song, you should sing it at least four times in a row before the children will start to like it and sing along with you.

 Don’t give up on a new song that you have learned.
 Your enthusiasm will rub off and the children will start to love what you love.
 Sing the song often, add hand motions or other movements.
-As you sing the song often, you will make it your own and it will bring joy into your classroom.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+As you sing the song often, you will make it your own and it will bring joy into your classroom.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!

 Subscribe to receive the latest Teach Preschool blog posts by email...